Frequently Asked Questions

-Yes!
+Yes.
 Craft paint is acrylic paint (unless it says otherwise on the bottle).
 I like it because it flows nicely and dries fast.
 I think craft paint is friendly for the absolute beginner or families and kids.
 It does fine as a paint party paint because you can get it at a great price!
-There are a few cons of using craft paint (like needing to apply multiple coats because it is thin paint).
-However, if fun and frugality are all your’e after then craft paint is okay!
+There are a few cons of using craft paint.
+You may have to apply multiple coats, it is full of “fillers” and I find it hard to blend together (like if you’re trying to shade something).

 What canvases do you use?